tendermint/spec/rust-spec/lightclient/README.md

 - equivocation
 - amnesia

-As is discussed in the [last part](attacks/isolate-attackers_002_reviewed.md#Part-III---Completeness) of the English specification, computer-aided analysis of  [Tendermint Consensus in TLA+](TODO) shows that these three types capture all possible attacks.
+As is discussed in the [last part](attacks/isolate-attackers_002_reviewed.md#Part-III---Completeness) of the English specification, computer-aided analysis of  [Tendermint Consensus in TLA+][tendermint-accountability] shows that these three types capture all possible attacks.

 The [TLA+ specification](attacks/Isolation_001_draft.tla)